SinghPallavi819/singhpallavi819.github.io/_posts/2026-02-20-AI-Powered-SOC-Alert-Triage-System.md

 ## Conclusion

 This project demonstrates a prototype for AI-assisted alert triage in a Security Operations Center environment.

-By combining alert enrichment, rule-based prioritization, and AI-generated investigation guidance, the system explores how automation can help analysts process alerts more efficiently and focus on meaningful security investigations.
+By combining threat intelligence enrichment, rule-based prioritization, and AI-generated investigation guidance, the system explores how automation can help analysts process alerts more efficiently and focus on meaningful security investigations.